DonnaThompson7/DThompson-Portfolio/README.md

   2-hour tutorial by judygab: https://www.youtube.com/watch?v=hYv6BM2fWd8

-  Online documentation for React components and packages, animation, nodemailer, svg files, bootstrap, css, responsive sizing and more.
+  Online documentation for React components and packages, animation, svg files, bootstrap, css, responsive sizing and more.

   ## **Contribute**
   If you would like to contribute to this app, please submit contributions to the email below.